shawnweisfeld/ChickTechATX2018MicroBit/010502_Counter.md

 ## Pseudocode

 * Declare and Initialize a variable `counter` to zero.
-* When the A button is pressed incrament our varable by one and display a + sign and clear the screen.
+* When the A button is pressed increment our varable by one and display a + sign and clear the screen.
 * When the B button is pressed decrement our varable by one and display a - sign and clear the screen.
 * When the micro:bit is shaken display the current value for 1 second and then clear the screen.